BeesTek/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. echo "Hello, World" is a script that prints "Hello, World"
+0. echo "Hello, World" is a script that prints "Hello, World"
-2. echo '"(Ôo)'\' is a script that displays a confused smiley. the single quotes used is to escape special characters
+1. echo '"(Ôo)'\' is a script that displays a confused smiley. the single quotes used is to escape special characters
-3. cat /etc/passwd is a script that displays the '/etc/passwd' of a file
+2. cat /etc/passwd is a script that displays the '/etc/passwd' of a file
+3. cat /etc/passwd /etc/hosts  is a script that displays both '/etc/passwd /etc/hosts'
 4.